apache/trafficserver/doc/getting-started/index.en.rst

 Enable Reverse Proxying
 ~~~~~~~~~~~~~~~~~~~~~~~

-Within the :file:`records.config` configuration file, ensure that the following
+Within the :file:`records.yaml` configuration file, ensure that the following
 settings have been configured as shown below::

     CONFIG proxy.config.http.cache.http INT 1